georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 @tailwind utilities;
 ```

-Afterwards, move to your `.csproj` file and add:
+Afterwards, move to your `.csproj` file and add this code block inside our `<Project Sdk="Microsoft.NET.Sdk.Web">` tag:

 ```
 <ItemGroup>